-Some people have other lymphoma symptoms, depending on where the lymphoma is in their body.
-These local symptoms may include:
+Some people have other symptoms, depending on where the lymphoma is in their body.
+Local symptoms may include the following:

 - tiredness, if you do not have enough red blood cells

 - difficulty fighting infections, if you do not have enough white blood cells

 - bruising or bleeding, if you do not have enough blood-clotting cells (platelets).